rakendrathapa/Frudo-Blocks/README.markdown

-ArduBlock
+FrudoBlock
 ======

-ArduBlock is a Block Programming Language for Arduino.
-The language and functions model closely to [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage)
+FrudoBlock is developed on ArduBlock is a Block Programming Language for Frudinorduino.

 Installation
 ----